AnyLog-co/documentation/training/Overview.md

 This document and the set of referenced documents explain the deployment and configuration of an AnyLog test network.

-AnyLog is deployed using Docker or Kubernetes as a pre-configured software package in isolated containers on nodes.
+AnyLog is deployed using Docker or Kubernetes as a pre-configured software package.
 At the same time, each AnyLog node provides an interactive environment allowing to dynamically change configurations, and issue commands and queries.
 The training reviews the basic operations with AnyLog nodes to allow users to interact with nodes, metadata and data, and